Slow evolution towards generalism in a model of variable dietary range: Appendix

 Throughout the paper, periodic boundary conditions are used to simplify analytical exploration of the solutions to the resource-consumer PDE system.
 This is not a realistic modelling choice.
 In reality, there would be an ``edge'' to the resources, limiting species whose lineages evolve preferences for those resources at the limits of the resource distribution.
 Continued evolution towards this edge will result in a species having fewer and fewer resources it can access, rather than being able to access the resources at the opposite end of the distribution.

 The similarity in the patterns formed when periodic boundaries are replaced with Neumann boundaries can be demonstrated by comparing Figure~\ref{fig:PowerSpectrum_0<w<1} to Figure~\ref{fig:PowerSpectrum_Neumann}.
 Figure~\ref{fig:PowerSpectrum_Neumann} was generated by coarse-graining the model without dietary range evolution once it has been linearised about its homogeneous steady state.
-The resulting matrix had the form
+Since we are working in a bounded domain with non-periodic boundary conditions, Fourier transforms are not useful for removing the convolution terms as they were in the periodic domain.
+In order to remove these integral terms to analyse the dominant linear perturbations about the homogeneous steady state, we instead coarse-grain the resource space domain, converting integrals into matrix products.
+Thus, the perturbations \(\tilde{r}(t,x)\) and \(\tilde{c}(t,x)\), whose time evolution is described by the equations